 focusing on wellbeing and relationships and sustainability

-Underpinned by our Learning Values, we develop every child so that they can experience life to the fullest and are ready for the next stage of their education.
+Underpinned by our Learning Values, British Values and the articles taken from the UN rights of the child, we develop every child so that they can experience life to the fullest and are ready for the next stage of their education.

 We have an understanding of concepts we want children to know at the end of each year.
 And we believe in making all learning purposeful by making links, providing context and relevant enrichment.

 NEPS Curriculum Statement

 Our coherent curriculum at North Ealing, based on the National Curriculum and the EYFS development matters guidance, places our children at the centre of their learning and is designed to provide an enquiring, broad and balanced education that constantly builds on and deepens our children’s knowledge, understanding and skills.
 It provides opportunities for all children to acquire independence, develop as well rounded, curious, lifelong-learners, with high aspirations and an understanding of how to make a positive contribution to their community and the wider society.